Everything you need to know from budgeting and avoiding financial worries, to fees, grants, and your College Bill.

 Both Sidney and the University have a wide range of clubs and societies.
 Almost all of these are open to students at little or no cost.

-There is also a student bar on-site and the Sidney gym is good value.
+There is also a student bar on-site and the Sidney gym is free from 1 October 2025.

 There are plenty of free museums in Cambridge to enjoy.